octobercms/docs/services-response-view.md

         </body>
     </html>

-This view may be returned to the browser like so:
+This view may be returned to the browser using the `View::make` method:

     return View::make('acme.blog::greeting', ['name' => 'Charlie']);

+The first argument is a "path hint" that contains the plugin name, separated by two colons `::`, followed by the view file name.
 The second argument passed to `View::make` is an array of data that should be made available to the view.

+> **Note**: The path hint is case sensitive and the plugin name should always be in lowercase.

 #### Passing data to views